- What does the term "transfer" mean?

 24. I already have one bachelors degree.
 Can I transfer and get another one?

-Yes to the California State University, but rarely to the University of California.
 You must contact each campus to determine their policy on receiving a second Bachelor's.

 25. How long will it take to finish once I transfer?